lwshowl/simple-chat-server-with-client/README.md

 table

-and most SIGNIFICANTLY add a buddy pair to the table if you want to add a buddy
+and most significantly ADD A BUDDY PAIR TO THE 'BUDDY' TABLE if you want to add a buddy as follows

-like this:

 insert (account1,account2) & insert (account2,account1)